Remove Background Using Magic Wand Tool Photoshop – A Step by Step Tutorial

 Smooth rough edges of the subject

 Now click R to get access to the Refine Edge Tool.
 This feature will allow you to spot any specific areas of the photo.
 Using this tool is simple.
-First, select the tool, and paint over the selection area where refinement is needed.
+First, select the tool and paint over the selection area where refinement is needed.

 smoothen edges

-Once you finish refining as per your requirement, go to the Output Setting in the lower right corner of your computer screen.
+Once you finish as per your requirement, go to the Output Setting in the lower right corner of your computer screen.
 From there, choose Output to Layer Mask and then hit OK.

 Output to Layer Mask

-Now the subject is entirely isolated from the background by applying the Layer Mask option.
+The subject is entirely isolated from the background by applying the Layer Mask option.

-How to Remove Background Using Magic Wand Tool
+How to Remove Background

 We are at the final stage of this tutorial.